TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_1_project_dir.md

         5. Lower Taxonomy - a taxonomic rank above the genus level for the input taxon.

-             * NOTES ON TAXONOMY: Aspects of the PhyloFisher workflow require that taxonomic terms for both categories provided in “input_metadata.tsv” be the same as in the permanent archival file “metadata.tsv”.
+             * NOTES ON TAXONOMY: Aspects of the PhyloFisher workflow require that taxonomic terms for both categories provided in `input_metadata.tsv` be the same as in the permanent archival file `metadata.tsv`.
 The only exception occurs when adding an organism with a taxonomic affiliation not represented in the database (see below).
-The default taxonomic terms in “metadata.tsv ” can be replaced with user preferred terms.
+The default taxonomic terms in `metadata.tsv` can be replaced with user preferred terms.
 If terms are to be replaced though, we recommend replacing them with synonyms of similar rank. **DO NOT MIX SYNONYMOUS TERMS (see example below)**.
 This will lead to misbehavior in the fisher algorithm and wrongly denoted suspicious clades during manual inspection of single gene trees.
 The same erratic behavior will likely occur if our chosen taxonomic ranks are split up and replaced by several less inclusive taxonomic terms.

-            * New taxonomic terms: If you are adding an organism with a taxonomic affiliation of one or both taxonomic categories not already represented in the database, add an “\*” at the end (no space) of the unrepresented name in input_metadata.tsv to avoid a warning from fisher.py alerting you that the taxonomy is not in metadata.txt.
+            * New taxonomic terms: If you are adding an organism with a taxonomic affiliation of one or both taxonomic categories not already represented in the database, add an “\*” at the end (no space) of the unrepresented name in `input_metadata.tsv` to avoid a warning from `fisher.py` alerting you that the taxonomy is not in `metadata.tsv`.
 If higher and lower taxonomy are unknown at the time of addition simply use some unique placeholder until proper taxonomic terms can be assigned later. **DO NOT USE TERMS YOU MAY REUSE LATER** such as “unknown” or “new.
-Failure to change out a term and then reusing it again later for an unrelated organism will cause erratic behavior in fisher.py and forest.py.
+Failure to change out a term and then reusing it again later for an unrelated organism will cause erratic behavior in `fisher.py` and `forest.py`.

-            * Example Taxonomic Change: If the term “Chromist” is preferred over “Stramenopiles” replace all instances of “Stramenopiles” in metadata.tsv with “Chromist” before adding new taxa with “Chromist” chosen as the higher taxonomic term in input_metadata.tsv **DO NOT MIX THE TWO** erratic behavior will ensue.
+            * Example Taxonomic Change: If the term “Chromist” is preferred over “Stramenopiles” replace all instances of “Stramenopiles” in metadata.tsv with “Chromist” before adding new taxa with “Chromist” chosen as the higher taxonomic term in `input_metadata.tsv` **DO NOT MIX THE TWO** erratic behavior will ensue.

         6. Blast Seed - If the word ‘none’ is provided the ortholog fishing algorithm will proceed through the default route.
 If the algorithm is to proceed through the phylogenetically aware route at least one Unique ID of a related organism already in the database must be provided.
-Use explore_database.py or open metadata.tsv to get a list of all Unique IDs of taxa already present in the provided database.
+Use `explore_database.py` or open `metadata.tsv` to get a list of all Unique IDs of taxa already present in the provided database.
 There is no limit to the number of Unique IDs that can be provided here.
 Unique IDs of taxa must be separated by only a comma with no space in between.

         7. Long Name - Full name of the input taxon.
 The long name cannot cannot contain underscores “_”, at symbols “@”, double dots “..”.